jonromero/jonio_website/content/trading/backtesting-part-two.md

 		how_our_strategy_did()

-Sweet, let's load our strategy, load some [historical]() data, run our algorithm and print some results!
+Sweet, let's load our strategy, load some [historical](downloading-historical-forex-tick-data-and-importing-them-in-to-python-using-pandas.html) data, run our algorithm and print some results!

 <script src="https://gist.github.com/jonromero/72428f085a41ddf85259.js"></script>

 I prefer to have my strategies in a JSON format that contains the name of the strategy and some specs (like how many pips for stop_loss or take_profit etc).
 That way, when we'll start using an event-based backtester, we can pass the strategy through a machine learning algorithm and try to optimize it.

 Next line is loading our data in.
-I know people don't like pickle and there other ways to load data (and we are going to talk about Bcolz at some point) but for now, just bare with me.
+I know people don't like pickle and there other ways to load data (and we are going to talk about BColz at some point) but for now, just bare with me.

 The next line is self-explanatory.
 We pass the historical data to our algo and we get back some stats to print.